Simple Allocator

 ALLOCATE {

-return allocate(allocator, new_size, alignment);
+return allocate(allocator, size, alignment);

 }